clawpack/pyclaw/doc/troubleshooting.rst

 installing and running PyClaw.
 If you do not find a solution for your problem here, please e-mail the
 `claw-users Google group <http://http://groups.google.com/group/claw-users>`_.
+You may also wish to consult the `list of known issues <https://github.com/clawpack/pyclaw/issues>`_.

 Compilation errors
 ********************